lambdaclass/concrete/ROADMAP.md

     invariant violations, not user-triggerable programs.
 Add a gate that runs malformed/internal-edge programs through parser/check/elab/mono/corecheck/
     lower and asserts user-triggerable cases return diagnostics rather than Lean panics.
+Include hostile malformed inputs that previously leaked to backend/linker errors, exhausted recursion, or consumed excessive compile memory/time before reporting a diagnostic.
 Any remaining `panic!` must be documented as unreachable after a named prior phase contract.

 19. Add pass timing and IR-size telemetry for engineering observability.
     This is not a public performance claim.
-Record per-pass timing, module/function counts, AST/Core/SSA node counts, mono instantiation count, obligation count, runtime-trap count, and report size in a JSON trace.
-Gate only schema stability and absence of private paths; benchmarks/performance claims remain Phase 17 release work.
+Record per-pass timing, peak memory / RSS when available, allocation or output-buffer size if available, module/function counts, AST/Core/SSA node counts, mono instantiation count, obligation count, runtime-trap count, and report size in a JSON trace.
+Gate only schema stability, absence of private paths, and graceful absence of platform-specific memory fields; benchmarks/performance claims remain Phase 17 release work.

+19a.
+Add an anti-superlinear compiler complexity guard.
+    Telemetry tells us what happened; this gate should fail when a compiler pass quietly becomes quadratic or worse on ordinary generated programs.
+This is motivated by bug 027 (`EmitSSA` O(n^2)): the compiler could still be semantically correct while becoming unusable for 20k+ line workloads.
+Build a small scaling corpus that generates the same program family at multiple sizes (for example: large array literals/repeats, many functions, many blocks, many mono instantiations, wide match/if chains, and large emitted modules), records per-pass node counts, times, peak memory/RSS or output buffer size from item #19, and asserts the growth stays within an allowed envelope for the affected pass.
+The thresholds should be conservative and
+    machine-tolerant: compare slope/ratio across sizes, not absolute wall-clock alone, and keep a local override for noisy developer machines while CI enforces the stable corpus.

+    Done when the gate catches a deliberately reintroduced quadratic renderer or collector, catches at least one intentionally excessive memory-growth variant, protects the bug 027 family, records which pass exceeded its scaling budget, and saves the generated reproducer plus replay command.
+This is still not a public "Concrete is fast" benchmark; it is an internal "compiler complexity did not silently regress" invariant.

 20. Add `concrete trace-pipeline --json`.
     The command should dump per-stage summaries: modules, functions,